 First, we recommend locating a good site before setting up your tent.
 You want to insure that water will not puddle under your tent or that you're located in a runoff zone during a rain storm.

-When I use a ground cloth it no larger than needed to cover my sleeping area.
+When I use a ground cloth it is no larger than needed to cover my sleeping area.
 I make sure that it doesn't extend out beyond the floor of the tent.
 If it does, it's likely to catch and direct rain under your floor.
 Plus a smaller ground cloth is lighter in weight.

 Probably the most frequent question we get from tall people is whether the tent will be long enough to be comfortable.
 It turns out that this isn't an easy question to answer.
 It's dependent upon a number of variables, including the size of the tent, the type of sleeping pad you're using, the ability to enlarge the internal area via various tie outs, your height and your camping style.